The UWF Writing Lab provides weekly workshops to review the grammar and mechanics of writing.

 What is Skill-of-the-Week Tutoring?

 Each session consists of instruction, an interactive review or discussion of the skill, and assessment.
 Each session is conducted by a trained Writing Lab assistant.
-Sessions typically take 30 minutes to an hour.
+Face-to-Face sessions take place in the Writing Lab from 10:00 to 4:00 on Thursdays and Fridays only, and they typically take 30 minutes to an hour.

 What should I consider before signing up for a session?

 - Locate your Student Lab Work Form.
 You should have received this form if you took the Lab's Diagnostic Test.
 You need the form to help determine which grammar sessions you need and want (Note: You may still attend our weekly grammar sessions if you have not taken the Diagnostic Test);